kvqn/easyshell/README.md

 ##### `page.md`

-Explaination of the problem.
+Explanation of the problem.
 For consistency, it should contain only two top-level headings - `Problem Statement` and `Instructions`.
 This file is **required**.

 ##### `hints/`